Get an ESTA for US travel

 Not only will you be paying money unnecessarily, you can't be certain it'll be a legit submission and acceptance, so you may still get turned away when you get to the US.

 The US Department for Homeland Security says it can’t stop this.
-But its logo is trademarked, so only if you see this will it be legit (though the scam websites do have very good imitations).
 The easiest thing to remember is: use the link in this guide and it's the official route.

 Don't risk travelling without it